-Biography of the Special Rapporteur on the sale and sexual exploitation of children, Ms Maud de Boer-Buquicchio
+Biography of Ms Maud de Boer-Buquicchio, former Special Rapporteur on the sale and sexual exploitation of children

-Maud de Boer-Buquicchio (the Netherlands) was appointed Special Rapporteur on the sale and sexual exploitation of children, on 8 May 2014, and her mandate was renewed in March 2017 for an additional three-year term.
+Maud de Boer-Buquicchio (the Netherlands) was Special Rapporteur on the sale and sexual exploitation of children from May 2014 to April 2020.

 She is President of the European Federation for Missing and Exploited Children ("Missing Children Europe"), and continues to dedicate herself to ending abuse and neglect of children.

 Ms de Boer-Buquicchio studied French language and literature, followed by law at Leiden University, the Netherlands, specialising in labour law and international organisations.
 She is fluent in Dutch, English, French, Italian and German.